Richard F. Grein: Bishop of New York

 In 1989 Grein was elected Bishop of New York and was installed as bishop at the Cathedral of St. John the Divine on October 14 of the same year.

 He devoted much of his time and energy as Bishop of New York to financial and administrative endeavors such as Episcopal Charities, the congregational support plan, the Trustees of the Diocese, renewal of the diaconate, and renewal of the priesthood.
 He also created and expanded the diocesan endowment fund, and launched a program to give financial help to congregations with insufficient funds to pay their own bills.
 He believed that "strong parishes mean a strong diocese".

 Grein also fostered relationships with an Anglican diocese in South Africa and the Eastern Orthodox Church.
 One of his last major public ceremonies was as part of the Episcopal delegation invited to Moscow in 2000, where he and the Rt.
 Rev. George Packard were the only Western Christian leaders to attend the consecration of the newly rebuilt Cathedral of Christ the Saviour on August 19 of that year.

 Later life and family

 Grein retired on June 30, 2001.
-In 2002 he was sued for wrongfully dismissing his aide, the Rev. Janet Broderick Kraft (a priest at Grace Church, Manhattan, whose brother is the actor Matthew Broderick), and replacing her with the Rev. Anne Richards.
+In 2002 he was sued for wrongfully dismissing the Rev. Janet Broderick Kraft (a priest at Grace Church, Manhattan, whose brother is the actor Matthew Broderick), and replacing her with the Rev. Anne Richards.
 The case was settled out of court.

 In 1961 Grein married Joan Atkinson, with whom he had a son and three daughters.
 They divorced in the early 2000s.
-In 2004 he married his former aide, the Rev. Anne Richards (1951−2018), who worked as a priest in both the New York and Connecticut dioceses.
+In 2004 he married a former member of his staff, the Rev. Anne Richards (1951−2018), who worked as a priest in both the New York and Connecticut dioceses.

 He died at his home in Portland, Oregon, on October 8, 2024, at the age of 91.
 A memorial service was held at the Cathedral of St. John the Divine in January 2025.